Motivic multiplicativity of complete intersections: Complete intersections

+Finally, observe that if $\delta_{X*}D^k$ is completely decomposable for some $k\geq1$, then $\delta_{X*}D^i$ is completely decomposable for every $i\geq k$.
+The final two assertions now follow from the preceding decomposition analysis. \end{proof}

-\begin{remark} (i) For $e\leq n$, the result relies on the equality \eqref{48} for each $i\geq e$.
-However, this may fail for $i<e$, when $X$ is of general type.
-Indeed, if $X$ is a very general complete intersection curve of genus $g\geq 3$, then the divisor class $o_X$ cannot be represented by a point and thus $\delta_{X*}o_X\neq o_X\times o_X$.
+\begin{remark} \leavevmode \begin{enumerate} \item[(i)] When $e\leq n$, the proof relies on the formula \eqref{48}.
+This formula may fail for $i<e$, particularly when $X$ is of general type.
+For example, if $X$ is a very general complete intersection curve of genus $g\geq3$, the distinguished degree-one 0-cycle class $o_X$ need not be represented by a point, and hence $\delta_{X*}o_X\neq o_X\times o_X$.